zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 474.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that will help you improve your English even fast er with vocabulary words, definitions, sample sentences, additional definiti ons, cultural notes, comprehension questions, and a complete transcript of thi s episode.
+Go there to download a Learning Guide for this episode that will help you improve your English even fast er with vocabulary words, definitions, sample sentences, additional definiti ons, cultural notes, comprehension questions, and a complete transcript of thi s episode.

 We’re going to listen to a dialogue between Luis and Stevie; Stevie is a girl – a woman, here.
 Stevie is going to be talking to Luis abo ut how she is having trouble sleeping at night, using a lot of vocabulary we might used to talk about that situation.
 Let’s get started.